Home | Browse Topics | Government & legal system | Activism | Keeping your personal information private: Some practical advice

 New official standards for government agencies to follow

-In response to this review, in late 2018 the State Services Commission put out new additional standards for government organisations to follow.
+In response to this review, in late 2018 the State Services Commission put out additional standards for government organisations to follow.
 You can read them at

 Did this answer your question?